-In an Internet full of “6 easy ways to get beach-ready biceps before Memorial Day,” the so obviously not clickbait headline of “Is your summer too busy…or will you be bored to tears?” is refreshing.
+In an internet full of “6 easy ways to get beach-ready biceps before Memorial Day,” the so obviously not clickbait headline of “Is your summer too busy…or will you be bored to tears?” is refreshing.
 Nothing about that headline is formulaic.
 It’s well and truly odd in the same way that our speech patterns are odd.

 That’s another plus for this weirdo: It sounds like something a real person would actually say.
 It’s conversational.

 These three elements are ones you should be working to build with your content and social media marketing, and with every single website tweak, not just because they’re good practice, like the much-extolled recommended headline formats, but because they offer major dividends.

 Give them a try because:

+Not sure how to start brainstorming black sheep blog post headlines?
 Just do it, y’all.
 Think weird thoughts.
 Think human thoughts.
 And try these tips.